-Even so, once the wall was pulled, Emery says he had concerns because there was some yellowing that he perceived as a possible transference from the yellow of the MDF.
+Even so, once the wall was pulled, Emery says he had concerns because there was some yellowing.
+He perceived as a possible transference from the yellow of the MDF.

 “This was probably four-to-six days cure,” he says.
-“But, after roughly 14 days, the UV rays burned that off, and it sweated itself to a nice, white uniform surface, that’s really shiny with minimal imperfections.”
+“But, after roughly 14 days, the UV rays burned that off.
+It sweated itself to a nice, white uniform surface, that’s really shiny with minimal imperfections.”

-Once the project went on social media, Emery says the company got a lot of positive responses from its architectural clients who have wanted to come by the see the wall.
-For now, it’s behind protection, because he has one last R & D process to complete.
+Once the project went on social media, Emery says the company got a lot of positive responses.
+Its architectural clients wanted to come by to see the wall.
+For now, it’s behind protection because he has one last R & D process to complete.

-“Right now, I’m resting which graffiti-proof product works the best on white concrete, and which is going to work the best for our application,” he says.
+“Right now, I’m resting which graffiti-proof product works the best on white concrete.
+Which is going to work the best for our application,” he says.
 “We’re trying to minimize the possibility of a graffiti stain to it.”

 For Emery, the whole project has been a learning process, and in some ways more than he expected.